beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   useful in some respects, it will mean that the state of the provisioned systems (at least the set of authorized SSH keys and potentially the root password) will no longer match the nominated group.
-It may make more sense to allow additional groups to be granted edit access on the job
+It may make more sense to allow additional groups to be granted edit access on the job.